MakeSchool-Tutorials/MakeSchoolNotes-Swift/P8-New-Note-Controller/content.md

 >
 > ![image](add_segue_identifier.png)
 >
-Now that the `New Note View Controller` has been connected into our original Navigation Stack, we can remove the new one that was created during the `embed in Navigation Controller` stage.

-> [action]
-> Remove the navigation controller that was added during the Embed stage.

 Feel free to move your controllers around your storyboard so everything lines up just how you like it :)